 However, running a freelance tutoring business is like running any other online business, whether you teach students in person or over the internet.
 You need to come up with a business idea, make a quality website, and decide how you’ll present your class materials to your pupils.

-You can use platforms like Teachable to provide educational content to your pupils.
-Or you can videoconference with your students, especially if your teaching methods require you to converse with them “face-to-face.”
+You can use online platforms like Teachable to provide educational content to your pupils.
+Alternatively, you can video conference with your students, especially if your teaching methods require you to converse with them “face-to-face.”

 Regardless, to start freelance tutoring: